Samuel-S06/CalTech2025_RD-CRN_Project/README.md

 ## 📌 About

-This project is conducted under the mentorship of researchers in the Erik Winfree Lab at Caltech, focusing on the intersection of ML, synthetic biology, and self-organizing systems.
+This project is conducted under the mentorship of Inhoo Lee and Salvador Buse, both researchers in the Erik Winfree Lab at Caltech, focusing on the intersection of ML, synthetic biology, and self-organizing systems.

 ---